 After the Sharpeville Massacre in March 1960, the South African government declared a State of Emergency and detained large numbers of people without trial.
 Fatima Meer’s husband was one of the Natal leaders arrested and held at the Durban Central Police Station.
 She organised weekly vigils outside the Durban prison and played a central role in organising some of the families of the detainees to provide food and support for the prisoners and their families.
 The group was arrested for demonstrating outside the prison and for organising a march to the mayor’s office.
 They were released shortly after their arrest.
 Fatima Meer was also involved in organising a week-long vigil at the Gandhi Settlement in Phoenix.
 The vigil was led by Sushila Gandhi, Mahatma Gandhi’s daughter-in-law.

 During the 1970s, Fatima was one of the leading anti-apartheid voices in the country.
 At this time – even though she faced strong opposition from her family and Indian Congress colleagues – she began to embrace the Black Consciousness ideology of the South African Student Organisation (SASO), led by Steve Biko.

 In 1972, Fatima founded the Institute of Black Research (IBR), which became the leading Black-run research institution, publishing house and educational and welfare NGO in the country.
 The IBR became, for the next three decades, Fatima’s principal channel for the dissemination of a wide range of her activities as academic, writer and community activist.

-In 1975 Fatima Meer was served with another five years’ banning order for her outspoken opposition to Apartheid.
-A year later on 19 August 1976 her son Rashid was detained in the wake of the 1976 student revolt.
-Nine days later, Meer was also detained along with Winnie Mandela 11 other members of the Black Women's Federation.
+In 1975, Fatima Meer was served with another five years’ banning order for her outspoken opposition to apartheid.
+A year later on 19 August 1976, her son Rashid was detained in the wake of the 1976 student revolt.
+Nine days later, Meer was also detained along with Winnie Mandela and 11 other members of the Black Women's Federation.
 They were detained at Johannesburg's notorious Fort Prison.
 Sections of her six month detainment without trial were served in solitary confinement.